SolomonAyuba/student-record-system/README.md

 **Project Title: Student Record System**.

 A simple Student Record System in C that allows users to manage student information.
-The program has seeks to implement the following functionalities:
+The program seeks to implement the following functionalities:

 **1. Initial Setup:**
   -	Displays a welcome message and prompts the user to enter their name then greet the user by their name.